Getting your driving licence can be a long, complicated and expensive business. Our guide can walk you through the whole process.

-These figures are purely a guide though as many learner drivers have been known to pass in much less time (intensive courses can be an option if you're limited for time).
+These figures are purely a guide though.
+Many learner drivers have been known to pass in much less time.
+Intensive courses can be an option if you're limited for time.

 The test currently costs £62 if you take it on a weekday or £75 if you choose an evening, weekend or bank holiday.
-Tests can be booked via the Directgov website, though if you have a professional instructor, they may be able to arrange the test for you.
+Tests can be booked via the Directgov website.
+Again, if you have a professional instructor, they may be able to arrange the test for you.